-After visiting every organization, a woman can be invited back to learn more about certain sororities.
+After visiting every organization, prospective sorority sisters can be invited back to learn more about certain sororities.
 Through the process, potential new members narrow down the chapters they feel the most comfortable in.
 Eventually, the women will indicate their preferences of which sororities they are interested in joining, and the sororities similarly choose the women to whom they are most interested in extending invitations for membership.

 The women and sororities are matched based on mutual interest in one another.
 Although this mutually selective process is the most formal recruitment system of all the councils, it gives women the best opportunity to learn about each organization and find the one that is the best fit.

 Students do not need to return to campus early to participate in Panhellenic Association recruitment.
-Instead, they can sign up upon their return to campus in January.
+Instead, they can sign up when they return to campus in January.

 Interfraternity Council (IFC) Recruitment

-Member Organizations: Alpha Delta Phi, Alpha Epsilon Pi, Beta Theta Pi, Chi Phi, Delta Kappa Epsilon, Delta Upsilon, Phi Kappa Tau, Psi Upsilon, Sigma Chi, Sigma Nu, Sigma Phi Epsilon, Theta Chi
+Member Organizations: Alpha Delta Phi, Alpha Epsilon Pi, Beta Theta Pi, Chi Phi, Delta Kappa Epsilon, Delta Upsilon, Phi Kappa Tau, Psi Upsilon, Sigma Nu, Sigma Phi Epsilon, Theta Chi

 Chapters in the IFC host structured informal and formal recruitment events over a two-week period during which students can speak one-on-one with members of an organization, participate in social and service activities, and learn about the values and history of the individual fraternities.